The job of planning the company Christmas party can often seem overwhelming, how do you please everyone and make it fun?

 Choose a theme and plan it thoroughly.
 Some popular ideas include traditional Christmas, vintage, 60s, 70s, 80s, quintessentially English, pantomime, circus, winter wonderland, ballroom,….. the list is endless

 Fill bellies: the food

 Choose how you would like the food to be served.
 For example, do you want pre-dinner nibbles placed on the tables or canapés taken round by waiting staff?
-Would you prefer a buffet or a sit down three-course meal with full silver service – and will this be a set menu or will guests need to choose beforehand?
+Would you prefer a buffet or a sit down three-course menu with full silver service – will this be a set menu or will guests need to choose beforehand?

 Organize a vegetarian option if required and try to accommodate as many other dietary requirements as possible.

-Making the right noises: choosing the entertainment
+Making the right noises: Choosing the entertainment

 Organise ‘thank-you’ speeches and awards